refresh-bio/FAMSA/README.md

 * The new heuristic based on K-Medoid clustering for generating fast guide trees.
 Medoid trees can be calculated in *O*(*N* log*N*) time and work with all types of subtrees (single linkage, UPGMA, NJ).
 The heuristic can be enabled with `-medoidtree` switch and allow aligning millions of sequences in minutes.

 ## Experimental results
-The analysis was performed on our extHomFam v37.1 benchmark produced by combining Homstrad references with Pfam v37.1 families (see Datasets section).
+The analysis was performed on our extHomFam v37.0 benchmark produced by combining Homstrad references with Pfam v37.0 families (see Data sets section).
 The following algorithms were investigated:

 | Name  | Version  | Command line  |
 |---|---|---|